KnoxKang/KnoxKang-Research/GPS-RTK.md

 ----------------------------------------------------

-Why is technology like GPS-RTK is needed?
+## Why is technology like GPS-RTK needed?

-  -Because with conventional way, loaction accuracy can only be around 3m('civialian' code) to 30cm('military' code).
+  -Because with conventional way, locating accuracy can only be around 3m('civialian' code) to 30cm('military' code).

 ------------------------------------------------------------
-How does independant GPS-RTK work?
+## How does independant GPS-RTK work?

   -GPS-RTK works based on Carrier-wave-tracking.
 This method uses carrier wave unlikly to DGPS(Dual GPS) to calculate distance between at least 5(one for spare) satalites and the point where the user is.